 Yes, but you are only allowed to have one beneficiary per ExpressSend service agreement.
 You will need to establish a separate agreement for each beneficiary.

-Can I cancel a transfer?
+Can I cancel an ExpressSend transaction?

 If you need to send an international money transfer to Asia or Latin America, the ExpressSend Service from Wells Fargo offers a simple and effective solution.
 However, you should make sure to compare its features with those of other transfer providers to ensure that you get the fastest and most affordable service.